getCUJO/QoOID/draft-ietf-ippm-qoo.md

 experience.

-The remainder of this document explains the detailed requirements, mathematical foundations, and implementation considerations for this framework.
+The remainder of this document explains the detailed requirements, mathematical foundations, and implementation considerations for the QoO framework.

 # Motivation

 This section describes the features and attributes that a network quality framework must have to be useful for different stakeholders: application developers, end-users, and network operators.

 At a high level, end-users need an understandable network quality metric.
 Application developers require a network quality metric that allows them to evaluate how well their application is likely to perform given the measured network performance.
 Network operators need a